2018 WOMEN PLAYWRIGHTS SERIES

 Brooks earned a B.A. from Emerson College and an M.F.A. in Fiction from Otis College of Art and Design.
 She is a member of The Dramatists Guild of America and Pacific Resident Theatre in Los Angeles, CA. She lives in Venice, California with her husband and son.

-Check out this year's 2017 Women Playwrights Series line-up!
+Check out last year's 2017 Women Playwrights Series line-up!
 (Click here)

 Interested in submitting you full-length play?
 (Click Here)